swayam25/Square-Bot/README.md

 ## ❤️ Contributing

 Contributions are welcome!
-Whether it's a bug fix, a new feature, or a docs tweak, here's how to get set up and what we look for.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get a local copy running and what we look for in a pull request.

-### Getting started

-1. Fork the repository and clone your fork.
-2. Set up your development environment by following the [development](#-development) section.
-3. Create a branch for your change, commit your work, and open a pull request.

-### Guidelines

-- **Commits**: Write clear, meaningful messages that describe *what* changed and *why*, and follow the style used in the project's history.
-- **Code quality**: Keep the code clean, readable, and consistent with the surrounding style.
-Let the `pre-commit` hooks format and lint your changes before you push.
-- **Testing**: Run the bot locally and confirm your change works as expected before opening a PR.